Arley railway station: Preservation

 When the line was reopened by SVR preservationists working up from Bridgnorth in 1974, work got underway to restore Arley to its former glory.
 The main railway building was in relatively good condition and was totally renovated.
 The platforms were rebuilt and the track re-laid.
 A fully signalled passing loop enables full length north and southbound trains to stop and pass each other within the station limits.

-The old signal box having been demolished, a replacement of LNWR design was bought from BR and brought in from Yorton, near Whitchurch, Shropshire, with the lever frame from the Kidderminster station Signalbox that was originally sited on Kidderminster (mainline) station.
+The old signal box having been demolished, a replacement of LNWR design was bought from BR and brought in from Yorton, near Whitchurch, Shropshire, with the lever frame from the signal box at Kidderminster station.
 The station was re-opened on 18 May 1974.

 In popular culture

 Arley station has been used as a filming location for several films and TV programmes, such as Disney's Candleshoe, BBC sitcom Oh, Doctor Beeching!, The Box of Delights and the ChuckleVision episode "Oh Brother".
 The station was also used for the filming of the opening scene of the 2020 film Enola Holmes.